alig2039/project5_squark_back/README.md

 -   The site is not able to upload HEIC images from iOS devices and images larger than approximately 10MB.
 -   Manual refreshes are sometimes needed for the user interface to update content such as private messages and notifications.
 -   The site functionality can be impaired by browsers that restrict or limit javascript for security purposes.
+-   The .env file is included in the respository as the github repository is linked directly to the host.
+Commits lead to site updates.
+If the .env file were not included as expected according to the terms of the project, the site would break since needed values would be missing.

 ## Deployment